akpetty/icesat2-book/content/0_home.md

 Our goal going forward is to continue to update this book as new data is produced and to share additional analyses of the sea ice state using the incredible data collected by ICESat-2 - going beyond freeboard/thickness.
 The analysis presented here has focussed on the Arctic only to-date, due mainly to our increased confidence regarding snow on sea ice conditions compared to the Southern Ocean.
 Similarly, we currently do not produce any thickness estimates during summer as melt ponds complicate our retrievals of freeboard and simulations of snow depth.
 However, do continue to watch this space for futher updates as we learn more about the data from this relatively new mission and further its capabilities.

+## Using the book
+There are three main ways to interact with this Jupyter Book:
+ 1. View the rendered Jupyter Notebooks by clicking through the links on the right.
+No interactivity with this option.
+ 2. Run the Notebooks in Binder.
+Just click the **Binder** tab under the rocket ship icon at the top of each Notebook.
+This option is configured for all notebooks except the modules in the Helper Functions section and the Data Wrangling notebook.
+ 3. Clone (or fork then clone) the GitHub repository and run the Jupyter Notebooks locally.
+Just click the **repository** tab under the GitHub icon at the top of this page.

 ## Navigation
 - See the [ICESat-2 L4 Monthly Gridded Sea Ice Thickness Dataset (IS2SITMOGR4) notebook](https://www.icesat-2-sea-ice-state.info/content/1_is2sitmogr4_intro.html) for an introduction to the monthly gridded winter Arctic sea ice thickness dataset.
 - Check out the notebooks in the chapter: WINTER ARCTIC SEA ICE THICKNESS ANALYSIS (PETTY ET AL., 2023) for the peer-reviewed analysis of winter Arctic sea ice conditions from 2018 to 2021, including comparisons with BGEP, CryoSat-2 and PIOMAS data.